teh0xqb/teh0xqb.github.io/_posts/2020-05-22-portfolio.md

 demos to showcase what I can accomplish with JavaScript and CSS on the browser.

 Here's the result of my exercise of hosting and collecting these demo applications.
-Actually, I have included some previous ones that may have landed me a job.
+I have also included relevant previous work that may have landed me a job.

 ## Demos